google/flax/README.md

-# Flax: A neural network ecosystem for JAX designed for flexibility
+# Flax: A neural network library and ecosystem for JAX designed for flexibility

 [**Overview**](#overview)
 | [**What does Flax look like?**](#what-does-flax-look-like)